SAVE/EXPORT FILE FORMATS

 NOTE: MIDI is not an audio format.
 If your media player can play MIDI files it is using the synthesizer/sampler built into your audio interface to create audio from the MIDI data.

 - Sample Interpolation - Select the waveform interpolation method used for Sampler/Audio-Clip channels.
 Interpolation

 is a curve fitting process that computes intermediate sample amplitude data between the known sample points (filling in the gaps).
-This is only required when samples are transposed from their original pitch and the
+This is only required when samples are transposed from their original pitch or sample-rate and the

 program calls for a sample value out of sync with the source data-points.
 Without interpolation quantizing (amplitude) errors can create unwanted high-frequency harmonic artifacts (aliasing &